 We talk about some of our favorite probiotic brands in Prescribe 20, so if you’ve ever felt like you need to tackle digestive issues from a food AND supplementary perspective, be sure to sign up here.
 Also, give yourself a pat on the back for getting friendly with your micro-biome and taking care of your gut, your body and your health.
 Bacteria, we love you little maniacs.

 PLEASE NOTE: this blog is not intended to answer questions you have about specific probiotics & brands.
 The topic is too vast and personal reactions are very specific to the individual.
+We cannot provide individual advice in your comments.
 We recommend discussing your situation with your healthcare provider.